Isacww/Is/Atlas/Videos/Holy Places - Rupert Sheldrake - 2025-12-23.md

 ### Meditation and Dream Incubation in Holy Places

 Churches are underused for quiet meditation due to their prayerful atmosphere.
 John Butler meditates 4 hours daily in Bakewell parish church using the Jesus Prayer, inducing it in others.
-Sheldrake practices weekly prayer in Hampstead parish church during quiet times.
-Dream incubation—sleeping in holy places for healing or inspirational dreams—dates to ancient Greece (Epidaurus temple beds for healing dreams) and persists in Sufi shrines in India (e.g., Ajmer) and Orthodox churches (e.g., Cosmas and Damian for healing).
-Suggest exploring in ruined abbeys or London churches, citing biblical precedents like Jacob's and Solomon's dreams at holy sites (Gibeon for wisdom).
+Sheldrake practices weekly [[prayer]] in Hampstead parish church during quiet times.
+Dream incubation—[[sleep]]ing in holy places for [[healing]] or [[inspirational dreams]]—dates to ancient Greece (Epidaurus temple beds for healing dreams) and persists in Sufi shrines in India (e.g., Ajmer) and Orthodox churches (e.g., Cosmas and Damian for healing).
+Suggest exploring in ruined abbeys or London churches, citing biblical precedents like Jacob's and Solomon's [[dream]]s at holy sites (Gibeon for wisdom).

 ### Holy Places in Homes and Nature